mrsMacAlister/finance-app-1/README.md

-(This app is a work in progress, workflow of the original app can be seen on https://github.com/mrsMacAlister/finance-app)
+(This app is a work in progress, workflow of the original app can be seen in /mrsMacAlister/finance-app repository)

 ## Personal Finance Web Application